 These tortilla pizzas are so good the whole family and kids will love them.
 Easy and quick to make it your way with the toppings you love.

 Onion—chopped medium size

 Any toppings you like on regular pizza—red onion, mushrooms, ham, bacon, Parmesan cheese

 "5 stars My tortilla pizza turned out to be great!"

 Prep your favorite ingredients ahead, and in 20 minutes, you can have fresh-out-of-the-oven pizzas that even picky kids love.

-Perfect for people following low-carb or keto diets but you will love this recipe even if not on a diet.
+Perfect for people following low-carb or keto diets, but you will love this recipe even if you are not on a diet.

 👨🍳How to Make Tortilla Pizza

-- Most important for good results is to give the tortillas a light browning before starting to top them.
+- The most important thing for good results is to give the tortillas a light browning before starting to top them.